singhranjitgit/RanjitsWebPortfolio/README.md

 # FYI

-This site is mainly made to showcase code structure and quality the design is just made for computer view and is limited focous in mobile view.
+This site has been primarily developed to showcase the code structure and quality.
+While the design has been optimized for desktop viewing, the mobile view is currently more limited in focus.